Freddie Davies: Career

-Private life
+Personal life

 Davies is a long-serving Freemason, and a Past Master of Chelsea Lodge No 3098, a London Masonic lodge for those associated with the entertainment industry.
-In 2016, he celebrated 50 years as a Freemason.
+In 2026, he celebrated 60 years as a Freemason.

-His autobiography Funny Bones: My Life in Comedy, co-written by Anthony Teague, was published by Northern company Scratching Shed on 31 July 2014, fifty years after his appearance on Opportunity Knocks.
+His autobiography, Funny Bones: My Life in Comedy, co-written by Anthony Teague, was published by Scratching Shed on 31 July 2014, fifty years after his appearance on Opportunity Knocks.

-Sound recordings
+Recordings

-Freddie also recorded several children's albums and stories for children.
-The Last of the Summer Wine actor Bill Owen wrote the lyrics to a romantic ballad called "So Lucky" which Freddie recorded in 1972.
+Davies also recorded several children's albums and stories for children.
+The Last of the Summer Wine actor Bill Owen wrote the lyrics to a romantic ballad called "So Lucky" which Davies recorded in 1972.
 It became a hit record in the Philippines and South America, going gold in Brazil.

 Discography

 Singles

-On some records he was Freddy, rather than Freddie.
+On some records he was billed as Freddy, rather than Freddie Davies.